Trevor Carson: Dundee

 On 2 August 2023, Dundee announced the signing of Carson on a three-year deal, for an undisclosed fee.
 Carson made his debut for the Dee in the league away to his former club St Mirren.

 In his second season, he spent time out injured and subsequently lost his place to Jon McCracken, before making his first league start of the season on 20 October 2024 against former club Motherwell.
 Dundee manager Tony Docherty has since rotated between Carson and McCracken for a starting berth.
 In a high point of his Dundee spell, Carson earned a place in the SPFL's Team of the Week on 20 January 2025 after an impressive performance and clean sheet in a Scottish Cup victory over Dundee derby rivals and Carson's former team Dundee United, Dundee's first clean sheet derby win in over 20 years.

 Ross County (loan)

-After being replaced by Jon McCracken as Dundee's starting keeper, Carson joined Scottish Championship club Ross County on a season-long loan deal on 25 September 2025, rejoining his previous Dundee manager and new County manager Tony Docherty.
+After being replaced by Jon McCracken as Dundee's starting keeper, Carson joined Scottish Championship club Ross County on a season-long loan deal on 25 September 2025, re-joining his previous Dundee manager and new County manager Tony Docherty.
+After the end of the season which finished with County being relegated, Carson departed Dundee at the end of his contract.

+Queen of the South and retirement

+On 18 June 2026, Carson joined Scottish League One club Queen of the South as a player-coach under new manager Nicky Clark.
+However, issues arising from a knee injury led to Carson leaving the club on 12 July and announcing his retirement from playing.